ChicagoDave/ifpress/system-design.md

  - turn - number of turns taken in story (optional)
  - story-info - (JSON) meta data used to build "about" and "credits" information
  - score-notify - text emitted when score changes (optional)

+### Extended Content Types from ifpress.org extension (required)

+ - walk-through - (JSON) list of commands to traverse to build content model from uploaded story

+### Extended Content Types for Images for ifpress.org (optional)

+ - image list - (JSON) list of image file names

 ## Widgets